 The Garden Records and Infomation Management system (GRIM) is the North Carolina Botanical Garden's collection management system.
-The system is comprised of 8 primary tables: ACCESSIONS, ARTIFACTS, CONDITIONS, COLLECTIONS, LOCATIONS, PERSONS, PLACES, and PLANTINGS that are defined below.
+The system is comprised of 8 primary tables: ACCESSIONS, ARTIFACTS, COLLECTIONS, GARDENS, LOCATIONS, PERSONS, PLACES, and PLANTINGS that are defined below.
 FloraQuest is produced by the North Carolina Botanical Garden.

 The ACCESSIONS index contains records of living plants once they are installed in the garden.
 In rare cases, (such as for some conservation accessions) plant material not actually planted in the gardens may be accessioned into GRIM.

 The ARTIFACTS index contains data about benches, sculpture and other items in the garden from the time they are installed until their removal.